bigskysoftware/htmx/www/docs.md

 ### <a name="swapping"></a> [Swapping](#swapping)

-HTMx offers a few different ways to swap the HTML returned into the DOM.
+kutty offers a few different ways to swap the HTML returned into the DOM.
 By default, the content replaces the `innerHTML` of the target element.
 You can modify this by using the [kt-swap](/attributes/kt-swap) attribute with any of the following values: